 We have extended our sessions on Monday's and Tuesdays from 5:00pm to 8:00pm.
 If you would like to scheduled an afternoon appointment please contact us at firstname.lastname@example.org or 575-835-6619.

 For a mental health emergency, please call us at our office number during regular work hours or call campus police after hours at x5555.

 Our Top Picks for Morning and Bedtime Yoga:

 For more links to yoga videos for students, staff, and faculty, visit our Yoga and Meditation page here.

 Monday-Friday: 8 a.m. - 5 p.m.

-Currently enrolled NMT graduate or undergraduate student registered for a minimum of 6 credit hours will be seen for an initial appointment.
+Currently enrolled NMT graduate or undergraduate students registered for a minimum of 6 credit hours are eligible for our services.
 The initial appointment is an opportunity for your counselor to determine if the services we offer are appropriate for your needs and for you to decide if our services are a good fit for you.

 Scheduling an Appointment